mozilla/learning-networks/clubs/your-first-month-as-a-club-captain/content.md

 There are Mozilla Club Captains all over the world.
 Together, we are a community that learns with and for each other.
 We have additional advice and experiences we’re happy to share so that your club is more fulfilling, effective and fun.

-When you’re ready with your personal and club goals, post them to [our Discussion Forum](http://discourse.webmaker.org/category/clubs).
+When you’re ready with your personal and club goals, post them to [our discussion Forum](https://forum.learning.mozilla.org/c/mozilla-clubs).

 Throughout your engagement with Mozilla Clubs, here’s how you can connect with peers:

 * Twitter.
-Share ideas, questions and pictures to [@Mozteach](https://twitter.com/mozteach) and use the tag [#TeachTheWeb](https://twitter.com/search?f=realtime&q=%23teachtheweb&src=typd)
+Share ideas, questions and pictures to [@MozLearn](https://twitter.com/mozlearn) and use the tag [#TeachTheWeb](https://twitter.com/search?f=realtime&q=%23teachtheweb&src=typd)

 * Email.
 Send an email to [teachtheweb@mozillafoundation.org](mailto:teachtheweb@mozillafoundation.org) or email your Regional Coordinator directly.